DeependraD/dblog/content/publication/a-system-for.md

 publication_types = ["0"]

 # Publication name and optional abbreviated version.
-publication = "In *Personal Journal Archive*, Github" publication_short = "In *PJA*"
+publication = "Unpublished"
+publication_short = "Unpublished"

 # Abstract and optional shortened version.
 abstract = "Nepal government has adopted grade based student evaluation scheme.
-While the implications of the sytems openly discussed elsewhere, this paper aims to just ease the task of publishing result from a entry sheet.
-Using `R` feature similar to lookup table and adding in convenient visualization summary of grade based results could be obtained.
+While the implications of the system are openly discussed elsewhere, this paper aims to just ease the task of publishing result from a draft entry sheet.
+Using features from `R`, similar to lookup table feature in Excel, we expand on summarizing result with supporting visualization.
 An example case scenario uses actual data of student examinees.
 A friendlier data entrying system has been used to illustrate usefulness of automating the process." abstract_short = ""

 # Featured image thumbnail (optional)